 Generally, the findings from qualitative and quantitative analysis showed that AMCOS were not offering or facilitating quality services to the members, and members were less satisfied with the services from their AMCOS.
-Similar findings are reported in a study by Tilahun (2007) and Rosyad et al (2019) who found that cooperatives were inefficient both in their business management and in member handling, which led to member dissatisfaction as customers.
+Similar findings are reported in a study by Tilahun (2007) in Ethiopia, who found that cooperatives were inefficient both in their business management and in member handling, which led to member dissatisfaction as customers.
 Though the findings by Wang et al (2021) study in China showed positive of Cooperatives services to the members

-CONCLUSION AND RECOMMENDATIONS
+5. CONCLUSION AND RECOMMENDATIONS

+The survival of any institution depends on the quality of service extended to its customers.
+Each institution may initiate the necessary steps to offer better service quality in order to retain existing customers and attract new ones.
 AMCOS in the study area offered a range of services, but social services were inadequate.
 The difference between expectation and perception is negative, implying that members of AMCOS expected more than what was offered by their organisation.
 The tangible and Responsiveness dimensions seem to be more deficient, as the results from the ANOVA TEST showed statistical significance, and both dimensions are very important since they relate directly to service delivery and AMCOS personnel's readiness to serve members.
 The assurance dimension had the least deficiency in all dimensions, implying members were confident in their leader and AMCOS staff despite deficient service delivery.
-The overall quality of services, or customer satisfaction index (CSI), was at an average level.
-The study recommends that AMCOS should strive to improve social services to members as it was inadequate.
-Additionally, the study recommends to leaders of AMCOS to evaluate their service provision to member as it will gives them feedback for improvement.
-District Cooperative officers should play their role of supervising cooperative and making sure that they fulfil their obligation to members.
-Lastly it was recommended that AMCOS leaders work on the deficiencies to improve service qualities for their members so as to raise the customer satisfaction index.
+Therefore, something needs to be done by AMCOS to improve their services and meet members expectations.
+Generally, the overall quality of services, or customer satisfaction index (CSI), was at an average level.
+Therefore, it was recommended that AMCOS leaders work on the deficiencies to improve service qualities for their members so as to raise the customer satisfaction index.